Skip to content

 png

-If the wanted range does not hold enough amplitude, it is enough to load the end of the range (for positive EXP_RATE) or the beginning of the range (for negative EXP_RATE), then finish with a modular adder.
+If the desired range does not hold enough amplitude, it is enough to load the end of the range (for a positive EXP_RATE) or the beginning of the range (for a negative EXP_RATE), then finish with a modular adder:

 from classiq.qmod.symbolic import logical_and